mrhouzlane/1man1vote/README.md

 - Left voters
 - Middle voters

-Each voter will send its tokens to the Operator of his choice.
-The operator send back to the voter an NFT with details of his vote.
+To reduce the weight of paying gas to the voters, they will not send tokens to the contract and will have an Trusted Operator handling that for them.
+In other words, all you have to do to vote is choose an Operator and authorize him with ```authorizeOperator``` function

+### Aditional features